tammet/nlpsolver/README.md

 Knowledge bases
 ---------------

-The default knowledge base used for regression tests is a tiny axioms_std.js.
+The default knowledge base used for regression tests is a tiny `axioms_std.js`.

 Large knowledge bases can be used by changing the nlpserver.py initialization line

     axiomfiles=None # "wnet_10k.js cnet_50k.js quasi_50k.js" # set to None to read no axioms

-The line above provides three experimental knowledge bases created from WordNet, ConceptNet and Quasimodo, respectively
+The line above provides three relatively small experimental knowledge bases created from WordNet, ConceptNet and Quasimodo, respectively
 (see [the paper](https://www.scitepress.org/Link.aspx?doi=10.5220/0011532200003335))